 I hear him make his way down the shore, kicking up cold sand and shells.
 Water sprays onto the back of the rock as he rushes into the lake.
-My ball tightens in defense as he climbs up next to me.
-The rock is not large enough for both of us, but that doesn’t deter him as he sits next to me.
+I tense as he climbs up next to me.
+The rock is not large enough for both of us, but that doesn’t deter him.
 We are silent.
 Dark clouds begin to trace over the stars, tucking them in for the night.
 The temperatures continue to drop, causing my arm hairs to stand on end.
 He takes his jacket off and tries to wrap it around my shoulders.
 I turn away, pushing him aside.
 A sigh.

 “You’re going to get sick if you stay out here.”

 “Don’t care.”
 I mutter back.

 He sighs again, a common noise for him.
 Especially when we talk.
 But he’s not ready to give up tonight.

 I scoff.
 Of course he thinks that.
 He’s never been faced with losing his parents’ love.

 “They just need some time to get used to it,” he continues.
 “Once they begin to understand you’re still the same person, I’m sure they’ll settle down.
 Just gave them some time and space.
 This isn’t the end of the world.
 We can–”